leftfield-geospatial/leftfield.online/site/index.rst

         :fas:`door-open` **Welcome**
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-        Leftfield is a small research and software development company, specialising in geospatial and earth observation applications.
-We can help with:
+        Welcome to Leftfield, a small research and software development company, specialising in geospatial and earth observation applications; and providing expert assistance with:

         * Creating robust, efficient operational software.
         * Applied research and novel method design.
         * Documentation and publication.

         Through it's work, Leftfield aims to contribute toward a sane and vibrant living planet.
-We support the open source model and use it where appropriate.
+Collaborative in nature, and aligned with scientific best practice, Leftfield supports the open source model, and uses it where appropriate.
 Please get :doc:`in touch <contact>` if you would like to find out more.

 .. grid:: 3
     :gutter: 1